united-security-providers/usp-core-waap-killercoda/usp-core-waap-graphql/step2/info.md

 ### Again access the LLDAP application

 This time we will access the [LLDAP application](https://github.com/lldap/lldap/) via USP Core WAAP and re-evaluate the responses.
 The same backend application code is in use (verify using `kubectl get pods -n lldap` and confirm POD runtime).
+Also note the changed Port previously using port 8080 (direct LLDAP application access) and now accessing using default port 80 (USP Core WAAP acting as a reverse proxy).

 Now USP Core WAAP features GraphQL filtering enabling to **prevent introspection queries** configured via `spec.coraza.graphql.allowIntrospection` setting (disabled by default, see [documentation](https://docs.united-security-providers.ch/usp-core-waap/latest/crd-doc/#corewaapservicespeccorazagraphql)).
 As we already did in the previous step we will again execute an introspection query against the LLDAP GraphQL API: